nurme-ave/scrimba-solo-project-invoice-creator/README.md

 New things learned:
 - got a better feel of utilizing Set() and its methods (add, delete, clear)
 - also used the findIndex()-method here
-- worked with objects and retrieved data from them
+- worked with objects and accessed data from them

 Overall, as this was my 3rd solo project at Scrimba, I felt quite comfortable with writing JavaScript here and didn't need to look it up that much anymore while writing my code.